vladen/aeroflow/documentation/readme.md

 **Kind**: instance method of <code>[Aeroflow](#Aeroflow)</code>
 **Params**
 - [next] <code>function</code> - Callback to execute for each emitted value, taking two arguments: value, context.
+Or EventEmitter object.
+Or EventTarget object.
+Or Observer object.
 - [done] <code>function</code> - Callback to execute as emission is complete, taking two arguments: error, context.
 - [data] <code>function</code> - Arbitrary value passed to each callback invoked by this flow as context.data.